-As it is the award season, we’d like to recognise a promotion coup that’s just been pulled off by French company Soprema.
-Soprema make waterproofing membranes used in building construction and their logo is a woolly mammoth.
+As it is the award season, we’d like to recognise a great marketing campaign by French company Soprema (1).
+Soprema make waterproofing membranes used in building construction.
+Their logo is also a woolly mammoth.

 A Beast of a Marketing Campaign

-The CEO, Pierre-Etienne Bindschedler, spent €548,250 (c. £500, 000) buying giant woolly mammoth skeleton in an auction in December 2017.
+The CEO, Pierre-Etienne Bindschedler, spent €548,250 (c. £500, 000) buying giant woolly mammoth skeleton in an auction in December 2017 (2).
 According to Mr. Bindschedler, the decision was partly motivated by the fact that his company’s logo is a woolly mammoth.
 Also by an intention to display the mammoth in the firm’s lobby.
-The story has been shared globally by media including the Wall Street Journal, the BBC and Daily Telegraph as well as a raft of social media.
+The story appeared in global media including the Wall Street Journal, the BBC and Daily Telegraph as well as a raft of social media.
 All generating thousands of pounds of publicity.

 About Woolly Mammoths

-Mammoths roamed the planet 5 million years ago and became extinct just 4500 years ago.
-They grew to nearly 4m high and 12 tonnes.
-While originating in Africa, the species moved north and populated most of Eurasia.
+Mammoths roamed the planet 5 million years ago and just 4500 years ago became extinct.
+While originating in Africa, the species then moved north and populated most of Eurasia.
+They also grew to nearly 4m high and 12 tonnes.

-This mammoth skeleton was found in Siberia where hunting for mammoth tusks has become a bit of an industry.
-A decade ago a Siberian hunter found the bones sticking our of the permafrost.
-The skeleton is almost intact.
-The once-in-a-lifetime find was made possible, in part, by climate change — which is making Siberia’s permafrost thaw and melt quickly.
-The other part is that mammoth bones are very abundant in Siberia and often well preserved by the extreme cold and sedimentary conditions.
+A decade ago, this mammoth skeleton turned-up in Siberia where hunting for mammoth tusks is a bit of an industry.
+This is because mammoth bones are particularly abundant in Siberia.
+A Siberian hunter found the bones sticking out of the permafrost.
+The once-in-a-lifetime discovery was due in part, to climate change.
+This makes Siberia’s permafrost thaw and melt quickly.
+They are also tend to be well preserved, as a result of the extreme cold and sedimentary conditions.
+Thus the skeleton is almost intact.

 2. We just hope that the status of the beast isn’t a portent for bad times.